jackdp/JPPack/Readme.md

 The `RightCaption` has its own font, background and border color.
 The `RightCaption` can be positioned vertically by `RightCaptionPosDeltaY`.
 The line can be positioned vertically by `LinePosDeltaY`.
 The length of the line can be modified by `LineSizeDeltaX1` and `LineSizeDeltaX2`.
+If `AutoHeight = True`, the height of the component will be calculated and applied automatically.

 ---